datahaki/qhull3d/README.md

 The modifications include

-* suggestions by IntelliJ IDE
-* suggestions by Eclipse IDE
 * remove unused functions
 * reordering of functions inside classes
+* remove option to triangulate output
+* remove option to orient faces clockwise
 * strict separation of main and test scope
+* suggestions by Eclipse and IntelliJ IDEs

 ## Integration